syukurilexs/nestjs-log/README.md

 ```typescript
 imports: [LoggerModule.register()]
 ```
+This module is Global type, just import in module.app.js and can use it anywhere

 ## Usage to write log to Elasticsearch and Console
 To use Elasticsearch for logging you need to install Elasticsearch package